Xorlent/Cisco-OSPF-Monitor/README.md

 > [!IMPORTANT]
 > For the sake of convenience, the script will auto-trust/save the SSH key presented by the connected device.
   > This could allow for a device to assume the IP of a switch and steal authentication credentials.
-  > If you would rather not have the tool auto-trust SSH keys, just comment out the line below the following comment within BackupCiscoSwitches.ps1:
+  > If you would rather not have the tool auto-trust SSH keys, just comment out the line below the following comment within FetchOSPFStats.ps1:
-    ```# Ensure the SSH host key has been saved/trusted```
+    ```# No existing OSPF neighbor detail file in backup path.
+Proceed.```